-A condition is that you agree to sign a compromise agreement, appendix A14:13, this is a legally-binding agreement on both you and management.
-If applicable, the compromise agreement will incorporate an agreed reference.
+A condition is that you agree to sign a settlement agreement, , this is a legally-binding agreement on both you and management.
+If applicable, the settlement agreement will incorporate an agreed reference.
 A further condition is that AS is only open to you if you have completed probation.

 (This is not an exhaustive list):

 - your job is not redundant but parts of your role could be achieved using new technology, simpler processes or a style of working with which you are uncomfortable